 Richard Stallman\'s Personal Page.
-Richard M. Stallman calls to support La Quadrature du Net - une vidéo Actu et Politique
+Richard M. Stallman calls to support La Quadrature du Net - une vidéo Actu et Politique.
+Lessig.org.
+Lawrence Lessig.
 Interview with Lawrence Lessig in 2009 Lawrence "Larry" Lessig (born June 3, 1961) is an American academic and political activist.

 He is a proponent of reduced legal restrictions on copyright, trademark, and radio frequency spectrum, particularly in technology applications, and he has called for state-based activism to promote substantive reform of government with a Second Constitutional Convention.
 He is director of the Edmond J. Safra Center for Ethics at Harvard University and the Professor of Law at Harvard Law School.

 After the 1997 publication of The Cathedral and the Bazaar, Raymond was for a number of years frequently quoted as an unofficial spokesman for the open source movement.
 He is also known for his work on the popular Roguelike game Nethack for which he wrote the Guidebook, in addition to being a member of the "Dev-Team".
 More recently, he is recognized in certain circles for his 1990 edit and later updates of the Jargon File, currently in print as the The New Hacker's Dictionary.
 Biography Born in Boston, Massachusetts, USA 1957, Raymond lived in Venezuela as a child.
 His family moved to Pennsylvania, USA in 1971.
 Raymond said in an interview that his cerebral palsy motivated him to go into computing.
 Raymond has spoken in more than fifteen countries on six continents, including a lecture at Microsoft.

 Raymond Copyright Permission is granted to copy, distribute and/or modify this document under the terms of the Open Publication License, version 2.0. $Date: 2002/08/02 09:02:14 $ Abstract I anatomize a successful open-source project, fetchmail, that was run as a deliberate test of the surprising theories about software engineering suggested by the history of Linux.

-Welcome to my piece of the Web.
 I maintain quite a lot of open-source software, FAQs, and HTML documents, so this site is rather complex.
 It's mostly validated HTML and light on the graphics, though.
 You won't have to wait an eon for any of the pages to load.
 If the software and FAQs I maintain are valuable to you (and especially if my software makes you money) please leave me a tip.
 If you want to link to, copy, mirror, or translate portions of this site, please read my copying policy.